rnkln/mindworking-assignment/README.md

 -   Install `bun install`
 -   Run `bun run dev`

-> Should work with any package manager
+> Should work with any package manager (test with pnpm and bun)

 ## Assignment